-Dr. Kurt J. Keppler Vice President for Student Affairs
+Mr. Russell F. Mast Vice President for Student Affairs and Dean of Students

 The Division of Student Affairs is charged with responsibility for student life outside the classroom and includes a number of areas: office of the Dean of Students, cooperative education, counseling, alcohol and other drug education, student conduct, financial aid, housing, health promotions, Access Office for Students with Disabilities, orientation, student employment, career services, Greek life, event services, campus recreation, student organizations, student publications, student government, the University Union, University Center, student life, and testing.
 It is the division's philosophy that students' non-academic experiences are important to both their formal education and their personal development.